View your child's medical records and schedule appointments through our secure, online portal, day or night.

-- Fill both sections of the bottom half with veggies (or fruit and veggies).
+- Fill the bottom two sections with veggies (or fruit and veggies).

 The foods in each section should not overlap or be piled high.
-Partitioning the plate this way not only will help you keep portions under control, but will help you to serve more balanced meals to your family.
+Dividing the plate this way not only will help you keep portions under control, but will help you serve more balanced meals to your family.